Interactive Brokers Trading Service

 If you are encountering a historical data problem involving data from the Interactive Brokers historical data system and you have received at least 15 days of current historical Intraday data or 6 months of historical Daily data, then as a matter of policy Sierra Chart support will not provide any help for the problem you are having.

 There are several choices you have in this particular case.
-Use the Sierra Chart Exchange Data Feed if it provides data for the particular symbol you are having Interactive Brokers market data problems with.
+Use one of the Real-Time Exchange Data Feeds Available from Sierra Chart if it provides data for the particular symbol you are having Interactive Brokers market data problems with.
 Live with the problem.
 Use another supported Trading service.
 Or discontinue use of Sierra Chart.

 Also keep in mind that only major futures contracts have Continuous Futures Contract Rollover rules defined for them.
 Therefore, the Continuous Futures Contract Chart feature will not work with all futures markets unless the rollover rules are defined for them.